We've all gotten this cold email. It's got the "whiff" of personalization. They pulled a fact about hobby you like or your alma mater. Then...

 They skim.
 They categorize.
 They decide what action to take.
 They take it.

 This is also why Pattern Interrupts work.
-If they can't categorize the email as a sales email out of the gate they're more likely to read it for fuller comprehension.
+If they can't categorize the email as a sales email out of the gate, they're more likely to read it for fuller comprehension.

-This requires a good understanding of your buyer and a discussion on effective personalization.
+I think this requires a good understanding of your buyer and a discussion on effective personalization.

 Quick Notes on Personalization: